Colt Technology Services

 Colt Technology Services Group Limited (formerly COLT Telecom Group S.A.) is a multinational telecommunications company headquartered in London, United Kingdom.
 It was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index until it was acquired by Fidelity Investments in August 2015.
-"Colt" stood for City Of London Telecom.
+Colt was originally an acronym for City Of London Telecommunications.

 History

-Colt was founded in 1992 by Jim Hynes with funds provided by Fidelity Investments as City Of London Telecommunications.
+Colt was founded as City Of London Telecommunications in 1992 by James Hynes, with funds provided by Fidelity Investments.
 The company began to construct a telecoms network in London.
 In 1993 it was awarded a licence to compete with British Telecom and Cable and Wireless in voice and data transmission.
 It was first listed on the London Stock Exchange in 1996.
 The group later expanded into Europe, building networks in major European cities over the next 10 years.